Microscopic theory of electron quadrupling condensates: Generic model of pair and quadruple condensates of fermions

 Let us consider one of the simplest versions of the model described above that can be used to describe normal and quadrupling states.
 To that end, we discard the irrelevant mean-fields $P, d, \Delta, U$.
 For later convenience, we also absorb the simplest diagram with single $W$ into the chemical potential for fermions (this can also be viewed as setting $U^1$ equal to this diagram).
 Then expanding in powers of $\xi$ and setting it to one gives the skeleton grand canonical potential:

 where we draw only some of the typical diagrams.
 The first one is responsible for the usual BCS estimate for the transition into the superconducting state.
 Second and third are higher-order in $R$ corrections to it, which, along with many other (not shown here) diagrams, lead to fluctuation corrections (due to the pair propagator) to the transition.
-While the last two, as explained below, are some of the diagrams that can lead to the BTRS electron quadrupling state.
+While the last two, as explained below, are some of the diagrams that can lead to the BTRS electron quadrupling state (also called BTRS quartic metal).